waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

 ```

 To do:
-* Make the above test pass!
+* :exclamation: Make the above test pass!
 Implement a SendResetEmail class.
 If you decide to change the public interface of SendResetEmail, you may have to adjust your feature test / app.rb.
-* Within your production code, you obviously want to pass in a *real* client, capable of sending emails.
+* :exclamation: Within your production code, you obviously want to pass in a *real* email client, capable of sending emails.
 Check out the [mailgun-ruby gem](https://github.com/mailgun/mailgun-ruby), which requires sign-up to the [mailgun service](http://www.mailgun.com/).
 Check out the :pill: [mailgun pill](/pills/mailgun.md) for advice on this.
 * Implement a route that will catch the request from users who have requested a password reset email.
 Allow them to enter a new password.

 ## Adding more features